phac-nml/irida-next/docs-site/docs/development/useful_commands.md

 EDITOR="vim --nofork" bin/rails credentials:edit
 ```

-### Run this additional process to have UI changes updated as they are changed
+### Additional process to have UI changes updated as they are changed

+When running the server with `bin/rails s` instead of `bin/dev`, like when attaching the debugger in VSCode, the tailwind process can be run separately.

 ``` bash
 bin/rails tailwindcss:watch